julia-donato/julia-donato.github.io/index.md

 ---
 ### Policy Memo on U.S. Gun Ownership: Advanced Statistical Insights Using SPSS and the 2018 General Social Survey

-The gun ownership policy memo provides a comprehensive data-driven analysis of the correlation between gun ownership and various demographic, educational, and political variables in the U.S. Utilizing advanced statistical methods in SPSS, the study uncovers significant patterns, such as the influence of political affiliation and racial backgrounds on gun ownership and perspectives on gun control.
+Utilizing advanced statistical methods in SPSS, the gun ownership policy memo provides a comprehensive data-driven analysis of the correlation between gun ownership and various demographic, educational, and political variables in the U.S. Methods used include descriptive statistics, independent samples t-tests, correlation analysis, and multivariate logistic regression.

 [View the policy memo](./pdf/Policy_Memo.pdf)